easyops-cn/next-core/etc/brick-types.api.md

     sender: "preview-container";
 }

+// Warning: (ae-internal-missing-underscore) The name "PreviewMessageContainerRefresh" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface PreviewMessageContainerRefresh extends PreviewBaseMessage {
+    // (undocumented)
+    sender: "preview-container";
+    // (undocumented)
+    type: "refresh";
+}

 // Warning: (ae-internal-missing-underscore) The name "PreviewMessageContainerStartPreview" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)